StellaArtois/minecraft-vr-base/README.md

-gradlew setupDecompWorkspace will create a development workspace gradlew eclipse will create an eclipse project in this directory gradlew idea will create an intelij project in this directory
+gradlew setupDecompWorkspace will create a development workspace gradlew eclipse will create an eclipse project in this directory gradlew idea will create an intelij project in this directory gradlew natives will copy the minecraft-vr natives into the dev env

 gradlew build will build all dependencies and the mod.

-gradlew cleanCache clean setupDecompWorkspace --refresh-dependencies --debug
+gradlew cleanCache clean setupDecompWorkspace --refresh-dependencies --info gradlew idea natives --info

 Launch configuration: